When did Iran start building a drone fleet?

 What types of drones are in Iran’s fleet?

-In 2020, Iran’s systems go from small, lightweight short-range drones all the way up through medium-to-heavy UAVs in the intelligence, surveillance and reconnaissance roles (ISR).
+In 2021, Iran’s systems go from small, lightweight short-range systems all the way up through medium-to-heavy UAVs in the intelligence, surveillance and reconnaissance roles (ISR).
 Not only has the portfolio grown in terms of the breadth of capabilities, but also the size of the vehicles themselves has grown.
 The larger the UAV, in relative terms, then the greater the payload.
 Iranian systems can be fitted with a variety of electro-optical sensors and weapons.

 How did Iran acquire UAVs?

 There are, broadly speaking, two entry points for acquiring UAVs.
 One route is to already possess an advanced aerospace research and development and technology base.
-The United States and the Israel, which were early drone adopters, both already had capable defense aerospace industries, that could develop high-end unmanned systems.
+The United States and Israel, which were early adopters, both already had capable defense aerospace industries, that could develop high-end unmanned systems.
 Both countries developed high-end and or medium-to-high end capabilities comparatively early.
 In Iran's case, it was the other way around.
 Iran came in with a pretty low initial capability, but UAVs were something they could either acquire or develop internally.

 How does Iran use its drones?